-Hava Shala: Let me say something, I've said it before as well and I will say it now, we... the former political prisoners always travelled, we travelled with a small unsafe feeling that if we go out, we will either go back to our homes again or we will go where we started.
+Hava Shala: Let me say something, I've said it before as well and I will say it now, we...
+The former political prisoners always traveled, we traveled with a small unsafe feeling that if we go out, we will either go back to our homes again or we will go where we started.
 We were not sure we wouldn't get arrested on the road, that is why we always needed someone to look after us, not to carry things with us, especially notes, because it would always be a reason in our situation to be charged, in case we were arrested.
 And this is the reason why I feel bad, but unfortunately some friends and I had no chance to keep precise data about this.
 But I almost precisely know what the topics were about.

-We had... first we organized these ceremonies in a planned way, for example in Rugova, in the village of Rugova, municipality of Has, in other places, not to count them, we planned them because our aim was to raise people's awareness, and at the same time to somehow mobilize the inner human world at that time.
-Then those ceremonies were turned into an appeal, into a log [sic] where people showed their burrëri.
-For example, it was planned at Verrat e Llukës, there were certain cases we had prepared.
+We had... first we organized these ceremonies in a planned way, for example in Rugova, in the village of Rugova, the municipality of Has, in other places, not to count them, we planned them because our aim was to raise people's awareness, and at the same time to somehow mobilize the inner human world at that time.
+Then those ceremonies were turned into an appeal, into a log [sic] where people showed their burrëri.21 For example, it was planned at Verrat e Llukës, there were certain cases we had prepared.
 There were the calls, they were actually oral, we never did written calls, but people came, women, men, elders, youth, children, families came.
 Incredible, incredible!

 I think that the Action brought with itself a higher civilization.
-There are many dimensions and of course various people talked about various aspects and dimensions of the Action, but I think that the man of the oda and the woman of the house, there... we got over that limit, I mean, our limit, men had created a pretty difficult limit for themselves in the men's oda.
-Women had a limit which by time...
-I give myself the right to even call it self-limit, first women considered normal staying at home.
-And one who stays home all the time does no longer believe that their own forces can push them forward.
+There are many dimensions and of course various people talked about various aspects and dimensions of the Action, but I think that the man of the oda and the woman of the house, there... we got over that limit, I mean, our limit, by ourselves, men had created a pretty difficult limit in the men's oda.
+Women had a limit, which with time...
+I give myself the right to even call it self-limit.
+First, women considered it normal to stay at home and one who stays home all the time no longer believes that their own forces can push them forward.
 Those women, those men, those people got out of the oda, they got out of the house, they saw, they heard, they saw a great force that one can overcome themselves, and of course one can also overcome the limit of the enemy then.
 And this force, this emancipation remains in my memory and of course remains in the people's memory as well.